August 31, 2016 (Updated: May 4, 2023)

 We start by reviewing the principles of curation and how brands can benefit from using this marketing tactic.
 Throughout the guide, we include case studies of brands that curate well, from National Geographic to the New York Public Library.
 These brands can be your heroes and mentors to study what they do and how they make curation work for them.

-After the whys and the whos, we dive into the how.
+After the “who” and “why,” we dive into the “how.”
 This step is often where brands get lost, as they don’t know where to begin or how to commit.
-We created a four-step process that gets brands going and helps them get into the habit of smart curating.
+But we created a four-step process that helps teams plan effective curation strategies:

 Similar to the process of content creation, you’ll want to pull together a team with different thoughts, concerns, and values to decide who to follow and what to curate.
 Make a list of industry leaders and influencers and divide these companies and people into two categories: publishers with existing relationships and those you want to pursue with relationships.